AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 * denyListPushnotification
 * ccpaOptOut

-In Dynamics 365, most opt-out fields have the “donot” prefix; however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.
+In Dynamics 365, most opt-out fields have the "donot" prefix; however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.

 ### Initial data transfer {#initial-data-transfer}

 The initial data transfer may take a while depending on how many records you are ingesting from Dynamics 365.
 After the initial data transfer, the integration will pick up the incremental updates.

 >[!WARNING]
 >
 >Certain actions on your part (e.g., initial ingest of records, replaying of record data, etc.) could result in a large load of records being ingested from Microsoft Dynamics 365 to your Adobe Campaign Standard (ACS) instance.
 To reduce the risk of performance issues which may adversely impact your ACS instance, it is recommended you stop all ACS processes (e.g., no marketing activity, no running of workflows, etc.) until after the large load of records has been ingested into ACS.